27th Street Incident: LA City Response and Support to Lift Up Impacted Residents and Business Owners of District 9, While More Help Is On The Way

 Mayor Eric Garcetti and Councilman Curren Price have distributed debit cards directly to families affected by the explosion, intended to provide a stop-gap as more substantial relief is on the way.
 Funds were provided by the Mayor’s Fund, a non-profit designed to rapidly respond with support to crises and help carry out the Mayor’s vision to improve life for all Angelenos.

-Councilman Curren Price presents the CD 9 $1 Million Dollar Emergency Relief Fund
+Councilmember Curren Price presents the CD 9 $1 Million Emergency Relief Fund

 Using funds from Price’s Environmental Equity, Reimagining Public Safety Dollars, the new District 9 program will help with:

 - Home repairs from broken windows to plumbing, and other structural repairs

 - Provide first-class, quality, longer-term housing to the individuals that have been displaced